-conjecture (3).
-For the exponent of the logarithmic formal solutions at all the other singularities see Appendix A.2.
+agreement with the relation $N_v = n + 2$ of the conjecture (3).
+For the exponent of the logarithmic formal solutions at all the other singularities see appendix A.2.

-Beyond this "LGF laboratory", let us give some examples with irreducible (non factorizable) denominator Q.
+Before we consider some examples with irreducible (non factorizable) denominator Q, let us address the following comment.